DCAN-Labs/cdni-brain/docs/msi-login.md

 ```

 ## Gaining Access to Shares / Obtaining UMN Data Use Certification (DUC) Approval
-To gain access to `faird`, ask Kim or Luci to add you to that share.
-This is the default share that new people or outside collaborators are added to.
-This is where most of the commonly used scripts/pipeline/software is stored.
+Your supervisor/mentor (or CDNI liaison for outside collaborators) will assist with adding you to the MSI shares you will need access to.
+The default share that new people are added to is 'faird' (this is where most of the commonly used scripts/pipeline/software is stored).

-To gain access to MSI shares containing ABCD derivatives (`feczk001`, `miran045`, `rando149`, `smnelson`), you must be an approved collaborator on the UMN Data Use Certification (DUC).
+Note that some shares contain ABCD data and therefore require that you be added to the Data Use Certification (DUC) for ABCD.
+This includes:

+- `feczk001`
+- `miran045`
+- `rando149`
+- `smnelson`

+Everyone whose primary affiliation is CDNI (i.e. their direct supervisor or mentor is someone in leadership) should be included on the UMN DUC - please reach out to Kristina Hufnagle and/or Borgne Raasch to confirm that you are on the ABCD DUC.

+Collaborators can follow the instructions outlined on the NBDC Data Hub [here](https://www.nbdc-datahub.org/data-access-process) to submit and obtain their own DUC - **but do they need to specifically be on the UMN DUC  to gain access to those shares?**

+**OLD INFO TO REMOVE:**

 * Create a [Login.gov account](https://www.login.gov/create-an-account/)
 * Use your login.gov credentials to [access the NDA](https://nda.nih.gov/user/login_required.html?originator=%2Fuser%2Fdashboard%2Fdashboard.html) - you’ll then be prompted to create an NDA account